Our History

 The History of Our Church

-By January 1880, the "Tract and Missionary Society" was established at Ravenswood, a rented building on 252 Shirley Road.
+By January 1880, the "Tract and Missionary Society" was established at "Ravenswood", a rented building on 252 Shirley Road.
 This provided living accommodation for the missionary workers as well as a meeting place.

 In September 1883, the first Seventh-day Adventist C